saifudienrosyid/finalproject_KKPM/README.md

 | F1     | 0.824 | 0.798 | 0.827 | 0.827 | 0.826 |

+Preprocessing does not always yield poor results.
+Instead, the model can adapt to different data representations after preprocessing.
+Additionally, applying preprocessing can reduce the computational burden of the model and decrease the training time.

+In certain cases, as seen in the SVM with normalization + feature selection, it performs better than the baseline.
+This suggests that preprocessing does not always result in decreased performance.

+Reducing 9 features to 5 features has a noticeable impact on the model's performance, so the approach to dimensional reduction needs to be reviewed.

+A recommendation to consider is to conduct further experiments by applying variations in parameters or data adjustments in the preprocessing steps, such as different feature selection and dimensional reduction techniques.
+This can help identify if there are better preprocessing combinations to enhance the performance of all models.

 ## Authors

   - **Mufti Alfarokhul Azam** - [Email](mailto:muftialfarokhulazam@mail.ugm.ac.id)